she-protocol/she-js/README.md

-# SeiJS
+# SheJS

-SeiJS is a monorepo that contains multiple NPM libraries for writing applications that interact with She.
+SheJS is a monorepo that contains multiple NPM libraries for writing applications that interact with She.

 ## Documentation